 If you’ve received a notification from your broadband provider that your contract has ended then you’ve got several options about how to proceed.

 If you’re otherwise happy with the service, contact your ISP for a new deal.
 Providers will now have to offer the same prices to existing customers as they do to new subscribers.
-Though keep in mind that you will have to sign up to a new contract so you’ll be locked in again for another minimum contract period.
+Though keep in mind that you will have to sign up for a new contract so you’ll be locked in again for another minimum contract period.

 But before you do that, take the time to see what else is out there.
 Switching broadband is very easy, so if another ISP can offer a better price, package, or speed (ideally all three!) then you’ve got nothing to lose by moving to another service.